-Right now, all decision-making and "voting" roles in the Catholic Church and within the governance of the Holy See (which enjoys a permanent observer seat at the United Nations), are reserved for men.
-Now imagine if this global power, with its 1.3 billion members, unequivocally proclaimed that women are equal to men and were granted every opportunity to make decisions about their faith, vocations, and family life.
+All decision-making and "voting" roles in the Roman Catholic Church and within the governance of the Holy See (which enjoys a permanent observer seat at the United Nations) are reserved for men.
+Imagine if this global power, with its 1.3 billion members, unequivocally proclaimed that women are equal to men and granted them every opportunity to make decisions about their faith, vocations, and family life.

-Until women are able to make decisions, hold positions of authority, and answer their call within the Church, the institution not only dismisses the gifts and talents of half of its members, but it models inequality, subordinance, and injustice to the rest of the world.
+Until women are able to make decisions, hold positions of authority, and answer their call within the Church, the institution not only dismisses the gifts and talents of half of its members; it models inequality, the subordination of women, and injustice around the world.